arrrlo/Google-Vision-Detective/README.md

 <p>Google Cloud Vision API python package needs to have GOOGLE_APPLICATION_CREDENTIALS environment variable set in order to work.</p>

-You can set it using this three different ways:<br />
+You can set it using this three different ways:<br /><br />

-1. in Linux:
+In Linux:
 ```
 $ export GOOGLE_APPLICATION_CREDENTIALS=__path_to_your_credentials_jon_file__
 ```
-2. in code:
+In code:
 ```python
 credentials = os.path.join('__path_to_your_credentials_json_file__')
 detective = GoogleVisionDetective(credentials=credentials)
 ```
-3. in code:
+In code:
 ```python
 os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = os.path.join('__path_to_your_credentials_json_file__')
 detective = GoogleVisionDetective()
 ```
-4. in CLI:
+In CLI:
 ```
 gvdetective -c path/to/your/credentials/file.json ...
 ```